 Fifteen of the NHL’s Worst Trades of All-Time

 In the post-lockout, salary cap era of the NHL the art of the trade has been slightly diminished by the pressures of economics.
 You still see some big names move once in a while, but it most cases it comes with a hefty cost for all teams involved.
 It’s enough to make cranky NHL fans longing for big blockbusters reminisce about the days when their team pulled off a heist for the ages.
-So as another NHL Trade Deadline comes and goes, we decided to revisit 15 of the most lopsided trades of all-time.
+So with another NHL Trade Deadline upon us, we decided to revisit 15 of the most lopsided trades of all-time.

 The late 90s and early part of this past decade were not kind to the Calgary Flames, and neither was the team’s management for that matter.
 After appearing in 22 games in parts of two seasons with Calgary, future Conn Smythe winner and Stanley Cup champion Jean Sebastian Giguere was sent packing for California for a second-round draft pick (Matt Pettinger).
 The Flames felt more comfortable with Fred Brathwaite and an aging Mike Vernon in goal.
 The move was one of then general manager Craig Button’s first, and possibly his worst.
 Giguere’s resume from Anaheim speaks for itself.